coreybutler/customlog/README.md

 ## Usage

 Creating a custom logger is straightforward.
-There are two configuration options that can be passed to a logger: `prefix` and `colorize`.
+There are a few configuration options that can be passed to a logger.
 By default, there is no prefix and `colorize` defaults to `true`.

 ```js
 var CustomLogger = require('customlog'),